Have you ever wished you could have an adorable fluffy sidekick who doubled as a bodyguard, business partner and potential main course?

 Breed Standard and Appearance

-While guinea fowl are related to the domestic chicken, they do not mix well with a regular chicken flock.
+While guinea fowl are related to domestic chicken, they do not mix well with a regular chicken flock.
 If chicken and guinea fowl crossbreeding occurs, expect sterile offspring.

 Overall, the guinea fowl is a sleek, trim, athletic bird with a mostly bare head (hence the nickname of one type, the “vulturine”).
 They are hardy and strong and can easily jump and fly.